-Shooter & Hostage Situations
+Active Violence, Active Shooter & Hostage Situations

-Some Guidelines for Responding to Active Shooter
+Guidelines for Responding to an Active Shooter

 How one responds at an active shooter situation will be determined by the specific circumstances of the encounter.
 If you find yourself involved in an active shooter situation, try to remain calm and use the following guidelines as a strategy for survival.

 Nationally, active shooter situations do not occur often on college campuses, but we know all too well that the possibility exists and it is important to know how to respond.
 When an emergency happens, it's natural for people to panic, and to avoid panicking we have to have some sort of a plan.
-Use this information and review the video so that you can develop your plan.
+Use this information and review the training video so that you can develop your plan.

-What you should expect from responding law enforcement to an active shooter
+What you should expect from law enforcement responding to an active shooter:

 - Police are trained to proceed as quickly as possible to the sound of the gunfire; their purpose is to stop the shooter(s).

 - Officers may be in plainclothes, patrol uniforms or SWAT Uniforms armed with long rifles, shotguns and handguns.

 - Do as the officers direct you and keep your hands visible at all times.